-- Maintain a grade of C or better in BIOL 2117/2117L, PSYC 2103, and in all RNSG courses; - Achieve a passing score (100%) on the required drug calculation exams (may take the drug calculation exam a maximum of three (3) attempts); - Be accepted by clinical agencies for clinical experiences; - Students must demonstrate safe practice in care of clients and exercise appropriate judgment as beginning-level practitioners; and - Maintain ability to meet essential core functions for nursing.
+- Maintain a grade of C or better in all RNSG courses; - Achieve a passing score (100%) on the required drug calculation exams (may take the drug calculation exam a maximum of three (3) attempts); - Be accepted by clinical agencies for clinical experiences; - Demonstrate safe practice in care of clients and exercise appropriate judgment as beginning-level practitioners; and - Maintain ability to meet essential core functions for nursing.

 A student who has an unsuccessful attempt in an ASN course (W, D, or F) cannot progress until the course is completed successfully.
-The student must repeat the didactic and clinical component of the course.
+The student must repeat the didactic and clinical component of the course and will have to wait until the next cohort before retaking the course.
 Course repetition will be based on guidelines outlined in the readmission procedure.